ViliLipo/cuteGpuMonitor/README.md

 # cuteGpuMonitor
+## Nvidia GPU monitoring widget
-Gpumonitorwidget For Nvidia proprietary drivers.
+This is a Gpu monitor widget For Linux Nvidia proprietary drivers.
 Made using PySide2 and py3nvml.

 ## Purpose